This document outlines the functionality and usage of the JSON Reader node, which enables extracting specific values from JSON data.

 Node Functionality

 The JSON Reader node extracts specified pieces of information from a JSON structure.
 It takes a JSON string and a list of keys as input, then outputs the values associated with those keys.
-The node processes one level of the JSON structure at a time.

 When to Use